CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 ${(x_1, y_1), (x_2, y_2), \dots, (x_n, y_n)}.$

 Each $x_i \in \mathcal{X}$ is an encoding of the input.
 For images, $x_i$ could be bits, RGB values, or some representation of pixel intensities.
 For text, it might be ASCII/Unicode or some other representation.
 Later, we’ll almost always abstract this away and work in a vector space, and we’ll talk about where those vectors come from.
-Each (y_i \in \mathcal{Y}) is the label.
+Each $y_i \in \mathcal{Y}$ is the label.

-Given the training set, our job is to find a good hypothesis (h).
+Given the training set, our job is to find a good hypothesis $h$.
 We call it (h) partly because it’s a “hypothesis.”

 ## 5) What “Good” Means and Why Generalization Matters

 The word “good” will occupy a lot of our attention.
-Intuitively, a good (h) should do better than random guessing on the examples—if you show me images with cats, I should label most of the cats correctly.
+Intuitively, a good $h$ should do better than random guessing on the examples—if you show me images with cats, I should label most of the cats correctly.
 Of course, in real machine learning, we don’t get it right all the time, and the models are still useful, so we’ll develop statistical notions like doing well “on average.”

 There are also more advanced notions of goodness.
 You might care about how performance varies across groups.
 You might want the worst-group performance to be as strong as possible, not just average performance.
 That kind of change typically corresponds to choosing a different loss function, and the math framework can accommodate it with relatively straightforward modifications.
 For now, we’ll stick to the simplest notion—basic accuracy or error on the task—but keep in mind the framework is broader.

-Also, the space of all functions from (\mathcal{X}) to (\mathcal{Y}) is enormous.
+Also, the space of all functions from $\mathcal{X}) to (\mathcal{Y}$ is enormous.
 We can’t search over all possible functions, so we’ll restrict the class of functions we consider.
 That restriction is a big part of model design.

 A key point—sometimes counterintuitive at first—is that we don’t just care about predicting the labels of the training examples we already have.
 We care about predicting well on **new** inputs we haven’t seen before.
 If I take a new picture on my phone, I don’t care whether the model memorized my last picture; I care whether it works on the new one.
 The new image will be similar in some sense, but it will look different.